GoogleContainerTools/kpt-functions-catalog/contrib/functions/go/delete-annotations/README.md

 <!--mdtogo:Short-->

-Deletes the supplied annotation keys from the resource(s) in a package.
+Deletes the supplied annotation keys from the resource(s).

 <!--mdtogo-->

-This function helps users remove annotations that are not necessary for deployment across a package.
+One of the use cases for this function is to help users remove annotations that are not necessary for deployment across a package.
 E.g. a user may add annotations to resource(s) for local processing but those annotations may not be necessary for deployment or for the functioning of the workload.
 This function can be used to clean up such unnecessary annotations before resources are deployed.

 <!--mdtogo:Long-->